 A roadmap you can use to answer every essay.

 How to leverage the written portion of the bar exam to boost your score and pass.

-3 key mistakes to avoid if you want to earn more points on each essay and performance test.
+3 key mistakes to avoid if you want to maximize points on each essay and performance test.

 Hi, My name is Yohanna Romero Baca.
-I help hard-working, driven individuals leverage the written portion of the bar exam to boost their score and pass the bar exam.
+I help hard-working, driven individuals maximize points on the written portion of the bar exam so they can finally pass the bar.
 I conquered the bar exam in 3 states after failing it the first time.
-Now, I get to teach my 3 step method to the individuals I help pass.
+Now, I get to teach my Elevate Your IRAC method to the individuals I help pass.

 BONUS #1: Detailed feedback on 3 essays